 If an individual is constantly going to the bathroom several times in an hour with loose stools that lasts for a few days, it simply indicates that he/she has diarrhea.
-It is important to note that diarrhea is an indication that something is irritating the gastrointestinal tract.
+It is important to note that it is an indication that something is irritating the gastrointestinal tract.
 Even though diarrhea is common, it is best to consult a doctor if the condition lasts for more than a day.
 Once a doctor is consulted, proper diagnosis can be made in order to prevent further complications especially dehydration.
 When it comes to diarrhea, healthcare professionals will always recommend the BRAT diet.
 This diet is used to help treat diarrhea, vomiting and nausea.

 What is diarrhea?